LuisF1238/LuisF1238.github.io/index.md

 - Computer Science (Algorithms, Data Structures)
 - Calculus and Statistics

-## Volunteering
-I also volunteer as a tutor for my local community, providing free tutoring sessions for students in grades 8 through 12.
-If you're interested, feel free to <a href="https://docs.google.com/forms/d/e/1FAIpQLSd1rF5LPjOXTrUa49uipOUBAHnweVOT-RaY43YFupX0FUDXiA/viewform" target="_blank">schedule an appointment</a>.

 [Check out my projects](projects.md) or [connect with me on LinkedIn](https://www.linkedin.com/in/jose-luis-flores-645a1425a).